After he won the race to the South Pole, he became the first man to reach the North Pole. Then, he vanished without a trace.

 Rather than the North Pole, they would take on the South Pole.

-The only flaw in Amundsen’s plan was that another expedition was already in the works.
-A British national named Robert Scott was planning his own expedition to the South Pole and was also underway.
+The only flaw in Amundsen’s plan was that another expedition was in the works.
+A British national named Robert Scott was planning his own expedition to the South Pole that was already underway.

 It would also end in death for one of them.

 The second attempt was successful.
-Amundsen himself accompanied his crew on this one, insisting upon the use of more dogsleds.
+Amundsen himself accompanied his crew, insisting upon the use of more dogsleds.
 After four days, five men and 16 dogs made it to the South Pole.
 Roald Amundsen named his camp Polheim or “Home on the Pole.”

-To his delight, Scott’s team didn’t arrive for another 33 days, making Roald Amundsen, without a doubt, the first man to reach the pole.
+To his delight, Scott’s team didn’t arrive for another 33 days, making Roald Amundsen the first man to reach the pole.

 For Scott, the disappointment wasn’t even the worst of it.
 While Amundsen marked his camp, then returned safely to Norway, Scott’s entire expedition was lost on their way home.